hlotvonen/glyph-drawing-club-blog/src/posts/2025-04-01-the-small-house-of-ibms-code-page-437.md

     <figcaption>All IBM PC Technical References since 1981 label 0x7F as delta in the system BIOS character generator routines.</figcaption>
 </figure>

-Still, the original 1981 [IBM PC System BIOS](https://int10h.org/oldschool-pc-fonts/fontlist/font?ibm_bios) *font* clearly renders it as a **house**: <span class="cp437-inline">⌂</span>.
+Still, the original 1981 [IBM PC System BIOS](https://int10h.org/oldschool-pc-fonts/fontlist/font?ibm_bios) font clearly renders it as a **house**: <span class="ibmpcbios-inline">⌂</span>.
 It seems very unlikely that anybody would actually associate the shape of it with the delta character—let alone use the house character *as* delta in any scientific syntax.

 Maybe it's just some careless disparity between printed material and the actual font rendering?
 It isn't so either: 0x7F isn't consistently rendered as a house in every CP437 font, as can be seen from the following chart, which display the 0x7F character from various [CP437-compatible VGA fonts](https://github.com/viler-int10h/vga-text-mode-fonts/releases/tag/2020-11-25):